Water-Melon/Melon/README.md

-Melon is a C framework library for simplifying-development on UNIX.
+Melon is a C framework library for simplifying-development.
 It includes many data structures, algorithms, architectures and many other useful components.
 You can pick some components or whole framework based on your demand.
 Melon supports both multi-process and multi-thread models with module development.

+On Windows, framework can NOT be activated, but other components still working.

 ### Installation

+On Windows, please install `mingw` and `git bash` at first.
+Then execute these shell commands on git bash or terminal (on UNIX).

 ```
 git clone https://github.com/Water-Melon/Melon.git